craftgate/.github/profile/README.md

 Craftgate is a tech company that focuses on the fintech industry.
 We are working with high-qualified software engineers who have deep knowledge, mainly about:

-- Scalibility, consistency and concurrency
+- Scalability, consistency and concurrency
 - Software design principles
 - Microservices and modular architecture
 - Infrastructure design and maintenance